LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 ::

-   $ git checkout -b darker
+   $ Git checkout -b darker
    Switched to a new branch 'darker'

 This command creates a new branch named ``darker``, and switches your local repository to use that branch.